 Jeffrey Epstein, MD, FACS has been specializing in rhinoplasty since 1990 starting with his training in Otolaryngology (Ear, Nose, and Throat) at the University of Miami, followed by his completing a one-year fellowship in facial plastic and reconstructive surgery in San Francisco.
 A Fellow of the prestigious American College of Surgeons, he earned the highest score in the nation on his facial plastic surgery board exams.
 A leader in the most advanced, result-driven procedures, in addition to his busy private practice, Dr. Epstein is an Associate Clinical Professor at the University of Miami, and has been featured in such magazines as Elle, Vogue, and Ebony.

-Consultations with Dr. Epstein are available in his Miami and NYC offices, as well as rotating dates in London.
+Consultations with Dr. Epstein are available in his Miami and NYC offices.
 Online consultations are also provided.
 All surgeries are performed in the Miami office.
 Call Dr. Epstein’s office at 212.759.3484 (NYC) or 305.666.5884 (Miami) to speak to a patient advisor and receive more information.